Bufika2288/Advanced_Vip/README.md

 Its a Basic Donator/Vip menu.
 With a little bit more fun then usual.
 Im not a pro coder so the plugin probably not optimazed that well :)

+Installing modules:

+Just drop everything in your addons folder and change map / Restart the server.

 What is great about this plugin: